-- 1 charge for any services provided, or those services must be provided in exchange for - 2 bargained for consideration of equal value.
-See, e.g., Advisory Opinions 2006-34 - 3 (Working Assets, Inc.) and 2006-16 (Providian). - 4 Because virtually all web-based platforms now offered in the marketplace are - 5 made available free of charge.
-Famos itself would provide the Famos Platform to all - 6 persons free of charge.
-The provision by Famos of its basic Famos Platform without - 7 charge to political affinity account holders would be standard practice both within the - 8 industry and by Famos.
-In exchange, Famos would receive the value of the political - 9 affinity account holders' marketing services.
-Moreover, because each additional user of - 10 the Famos Platform has the potential to produce revenue for Famos (as well as the - 11 prospect of future individual contributions for the political affinity account holder), the - 12 provision of the Famos Platform in exchange for the political affinity account holders' - promotion of the Famos Platform would represent a commercially reasonable transaction - made in the ordinary course of business.
-See Advisory Opinions 2007-04 (Atlatl) - 15 (providing credit card processing services to political committees), 2004-19 (Dollar Vote) - 16 (collecting and forwarding online contributions to candidates), 2002-07 (Careau) (same), - 17 1995-34 (Politechs) (providing 900-line services for fundraising by political committees), - and 1994-33 (VITEL) (sale and use of prepaid phone calling cards to make contributions - 19 to candidates).
-Accordingly, Famos would not be providing the Famos Platform to - 20 political affinity account holders at less than the "usual and normal charge" for this type - 21 of product.
-See 11 CFR 100.52(d)(2). - Moreover, the political affinity account holders would be required to pay the - 23 usual and normal charge for any customization of the Famos Platform.
-In particular,
+For Famos's proposed political affinity program to comply with the Commission's regulations, the political affinity account holders must pay Famos the usual and normal charge for any services provided, or those services must be provided in exchange for bargained for consideration of equal value.
+11 C.F.R.
+100.52(d)(2); see also Advisory Opinions 2006-34 (Working Assets, Inc.) and 2003-16 (Providian National Bank).

+Because virtually all web-based platforms now offered in the marketplace are made available free of charge, Famos itself would provide the Famos Platform to all persons free of charge.
+Accordingly, the provision by Famos of its basic Famos Platform without charge to political affinity account holders would be standard practice both within the industry and by Famos.
+In exchange, Famos would receive the value of the political affinity account holders' marketing services.
+Moreover, because each additional user of the Famos Platform has the potential to produce revenue for Famos (as well as the prospect of future individual contributions for the political affinity account holder), the provision of the Famos Platform in exchange for the political affinity account holders' promotion of the Famos Platform would represent a commercially reasonable transaction made in the ordinary course of business.
+See Advisory Opinions 2007-04 (Atlatl) (providing credit card processing services to political committees), 2004-19 (Dollar Vote) (collecting and forwarding online contributions to candidates), 2002-07 (Careau & Co.) (same), 1995-34 (Politechs) (providing 900-line services for fundraising by political committees), and 1994-33 (VITEL) (sale and use of prepaid phone calling cards to make contributions to candidates).
+Therefore, Famos would not be providing the Famos Platform to political affinity account holders at less than the usual and normal charge for this type of product.
+See 11 CFR 100.52(d)(2).

-- 1 Famos will charge political affinity account holders the "industry rate," and the same rate - 2 it charges other Famos account holders, of \$200/hour for customization of the Famos - 3 Platform beyond the basic options provided as part of the political affinity account - 4 holders' setup and administrative page.
-Additionally, the political affinity account - 5 holders would pay Famos for any additional transactional expenses related to the - 6 processing of contributions to the political affinity account holders.
-Accordingly, Famos - 7 would not provide these services to the political affinity account holders for free or at a - 8 reduced rate that would result in a prohibited in-kind contribution.
-See 11 CFR - 9 100.52(d)(1).
+Moreover, the political affinity account holders would be required to pay the usual and normal charge for any customization of the Famos Platform.
+In particular, Famos will charge political affinity account holders the "industry rate," and the same rate it charges other Famos account holders, of \$200 per hour for customization of the Famos Platform beyond the basic options provided as part of the political affinity account holders' setup and administrative page.
+Additionally, the political affinity account holders would pay Famos for any additional transactional expenses related to the processing of contributions to the political affinity account holders.
+Accordingly, Famos would not provide these services to the political affinity account holders for free or at a reduced rate that would result in a prohibited in-kind contribution.
+See 11 CFR 100.52(d)(1).